-Compact size may be too small for certain RV models.
-Check the owner’s manual before buying.
+- Compact size may be too small for certain RV models

-This smooth-flowing 12v RV water pump features a built-in pulsation eliminator which allows water to flow smoothly without the need for an accumulator tank.
-Flojet designed it for easy installation with snap-in, half-inch port fittings.
-It is also protected against rust, thanks to its durable corrosion-resistant construction.
+This smooth-flowing 12V RV water pump features a built-in pulsation eliminator that allows water to flow smoothly without the need for an accumulator tank.

-Check the owner’s manual to ensure it meets specifications for your RV.
+- Must check the owner’s manual to ensure Flowjet meets specifications for your RV

-This 12v RV water pump delivers reliable performance in high flow, moderate pressure applications.
-This water pump can be used in a variety of transfer and dispense-on-demand applications.
-It can also be mounted in any position and is designed for easy maintenance, which is ideal for all types of recreational vehicles.
+This 12V RV water pump delivers reliable performance in high flow, moderate pressure applications and can be mounted in any position for easy maintenance.

 Why Trust Us